SmilingBytes/nvim-config/README.md

 **If you're new to NeoVim/Vim**

-We strongly encourage you to learn how to use NeoVim/Vim, as it's more than a normal text editor.
+I strongly encourage you to learn how to use NeoVim/Vim, as it's more than a normal text editor.

 These are highly recommend and a must do for any new Vimmer.